 This page includes East Bay COVID viral levels, testing, vaccine, masking, prevention, treatment and other resources, which are updated monthly with practice-changing developments.

 The prevention working group focuses strategies to promote equitable access to HIV prevention services in the East Bay, particularly among our most vulnerable communities, with a focus on comprehensive HIV & STI testing, sex positive health care, home-based/self-testing, and biomedical interventions such as pre-exposure prophylaxis (PrEP), post-exposure prophylaxis (PEP), and treatment-as-prevention (TasP).
 Since its inception in 2017, this working group has continued to track rates of PrEP use across the East Bay and worked to develop a system for collecting demographic data among PrEP users in order to identify and characterize racial and ethnic disparities in PrEP access and usage.
-This working group also aims to strategize effective ways to address PrEP disparities and trends through access to generic oral PrEP and injectable PrEP.
-Other areas of focus to promote PrEP equity include access to PrEP among minors, cis- and trans-women, people who use drugs, and people experiencing homelessness.
+This working group also aims to strategize effective ways to address PrEP inequities and trends through access to same-day PrEP, generic oral PrEP, and injectable PrEP.
+Other areas of focus to promote PrEP equity include access to PrEP among minors, cis- and trans-women of color, people who use drugs, and people experiencing homelessness.

 Find the latest East Bay HIV updates on this page, including practice-changing studies and developments.